Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-04-28-steam-webscraping-linear-regression-project.md

 I summarized the process of acquiring and modeling this data in [this talk](https://github.com/Jack-Etheredge/Steam-Webscraping-Linear-Regression/master/Steam_Linear_Regression.pdf).

-It seems likely that the negative coefficients for oculus and vr user tags are due to the relatively low adoption of these types of games so far.
-There is still a high monetary barrier to entry for these games due to the cost of vr systems, particularly the oculus rift, and these systems are still relatively new for widespread adoption.
+It seems likely that the negative coefficients for oculus and VR user tags are due to the relatively low adoption of these types of games so far.
+There is still a high monetary barrier to entry for these games due to the cost of VR systems, particularly the oculus rift, and these systems are still relatively new for widespread adoption.

+# Updates (06-07-18):
+I've since updated this to use data from the entirety of Steam's videogame collection and predict the number of overall reviews (which I'm treating as a good proxy for the number of unique owners).
+I have 85% predictive power in log space and 65% predictive power is retained if I remove the Metacritic score and the percentage of reviews that are positive.

 #### To do:

 Add picture of plots.

 Add the narrative from the presentation.

+Upload an updated version of the talk.